 Apache Kafka is an Event-streaming Platform that streams and handles billions and trillions of real-time data per day.
-Various Dedicated and Distributed Servers are present across the Apache Kafka Cluster to collect, store, and organize real-time data.
+Various Dedicated and Distributed Servers are present across the Apache Kafka Cluster and Kafka Partitions to collect, store, and organize real-time data.
 Because of the continuous streaming of real-time data into Kafka Clusters, it is complex for Kafka Servers to sort and organize the incoming data.

 As a result, Kafka allows Producers to sort and organize messages by writing them inside the specific Topics.
 Later, Kafka Consumers can fetch required data from a Particular Topic from the Kafka Cluster.

 However, there is a chance of Kafka Servers getting shut down or failing in some cases.
 Since users can push hundreds of thousands of messages or data into Kafka Servers, issues such as Data Overloading and Data Duplication may arise.

 In such unexpected situations, the messages present in that respective Kafka Server will be entirely erased and deleted, leading to permanent data loss.
 To eliminate this complication and loss of customers’ data, you can split a single Topic into separate divisions called Apache Kafka Partitions.

 With Kafka Partitions, you can effectively divide Kafka Topic to distribute them across different Kafka Servers in the Kafka cluster.
 Even if one of the Servers fail in the future, the messages will be present across other Kafka Servers, eliminating the permanent loss of data.